flyonspeed/OnSpeed-Gen1/README.md

-# AOA audio tone indicator from EFIS serial data
+# AOA aural indicator for flying "On Speed" from EFIS serial data
+Goal of this project is to find the best aural logic and give the pilot a "Head up, eyes out solution".

-Audio tone indicator of AOA from a aircraft EFIS serial port.
-Using a Ardunino Due connected to a Dynon Efis D10, D100, D180 , or SkyView via the serial port.
+Audio tone indicator of aircraft's level of AOA.
+Using an Ardunino Due connected to a Dynon Efis D10, D100, D180 , or SkyView via the serial port.

-Normally AOA is presented in a visual form of green,yellow,red to indicate how close to a stall the aircraft is.
-This project turns the visual indicator into a audioable tone so the pilot does not have to look at the instrument panel.
+Normally AOA is presented in a visual form of green, yellow, red to indicate how close to a stall the aircraft is.
+This project turns the visual indicator into a audioable tone to let the pilot know where they are on the power curve (not just the stall).

+This is different from other AOA audio indicators because this system is helping you get to best perforance on the AOA curve (also known as "On Speed").
+Most AOA tones are telling you how close the aircraft is to a stall, which is helpful but doesn't tell the whole story.
+Our tests and final results will be shared with the avaition community and hopefully adopted or built in to exsiting avaition products.
+Currently MGL avionics has added this to their iEFIS products.

 USE AT YOUR OWN RISK.
 THIS IS FOR EXPERIMENTAL AIRCRAFT ONLY.